 The remastered sarlacc has a beak.
 George Lucas said he wanted it to have a beak so it would look more alive, but the end result makes it look like a bird stuck in a toilet.
 The shots of Jabba's guards getting eaten look pretty ham-fisted as well, seeing as they all just happen to fall straight into its gullet despite the sarlacc's throat being much too narrow to do that now.

 One of the Narmiest aspects of the expanded universe is the mercilessPlanet of Hats box-ticking exercise that is applied to any and all members of the various human and alien races expanded upon.
 Authors will take the one mention a race or species has in the movies and expand it to be true for all members of that race or species.
 Leia says Alderaan has no weapons?
 They're all pacifists.
 Many Bothans died to get the Death Star plans?
 All Bothans are spies.
 Han says to never tell him the odds?
-All Corellians hate odds and it can't be referenced - this one being particularly Narmy and based on one line, said in context, very much in keeping with one character's personality, applied to a whole race of people... cringe-inducing.
+All Corellians hate statistical analysis - this one being particularly Narmy and based on one line, said in context, very much in keeping with one character's personality, applied to a whole race of people... cringe-inducing.

 In the New Jedi Order, Supreme Commander Pellaeon, talking to Leia Organa Solo about his garden, ends up using extremely heavy-handed garden metaphors to demonstrate what looks like the difference between Imperial and New Republic governing styles.
 Pellaeon is usually not this absurd.